Jim Harvey: Managerial career

 On 12 February 2010 Harvey was appointed manager of Stalybridge Celtic in the Conference North.
 He left the club in October 2013.

 On 1 June 2015, it was confirmed that he had joined League One side Oldham Athletic as part of the coaching staff.
 On 1 October 2015, Harvey was appointed as assistant manager to Darren Kelly at FC Halifax Town.
 On 22 December 2015, Harvey was appointed as manager of the club, following a spell as caretaker manager.
 While the club's form improved under him, and they were victorious in the 2016 FA Trophy Final, they were ultimately relegated after failing to win their final game of the season, and Harvey was not offered the chance to continue.

-On 7 December 2016, Jim Harvey sacked as Altrincham boss after just one league win in three months.
+On 7 December 2016, Harvey was sacked as Altrincham boss after just one league win in three months.